Tallinn: Museums

-The city is also home to Estonian Museum of Natural History and the Museum of Health Care, both located in Old Town.
+The city is also home to Estonian Museum of Natural History and the Estonian Health Museum, both located in Old Town.
 The Museum of Natural History features several themed exhibitions that provide an overview of the wildlife of Estonia and the world.
-The Museum of Health Care has exhibitions covering human anatomy, health care, and the history of medicine in Estonia on display.
+The Estonian Health Museum has exhibitions covering human anatomy, health care, and the history of medicine in Estonia on display.

 Tallinn is home to several art and design museums.
 The Estonian Art Museum, the largest art museum in Estonia, consists of four branches – Kumu Art Museum, Kadriorg Art Museum, Mikkel Museum, and Niguliste Museum.
 Kumu Art Museum features the country's largest collection of contemporary and modern art.
 It also displays Estonian art starting from the early 18th century.
 Those who are interested in Western European and Russian art may enjoy Kadriorg Art Museum collections, located in Kadriorg Palace, a beautiful Baroque building erected by Peter the Great.
 It stores and displays about 9,000 works of art from the 16th to 20th centuries.
 The Mikkel Museum, in Kadriorg Park, displays a collection of mainly Western art – ceramics and Chinese porcelain donated by Johannes Mikkel in 1994.
 The Niguliste Museum occupies former St. Nicholas' Church; it displays collections of historical ecclesiastical art spanning nearly seven centuries from the Middle Ages to post-Reformation art.

-Those that are interested in design and applied art may enjoy the Estonian Museum of Applied Art and Design collection of Estonian contemporary designs.
+The Estonian Museum of Applied Art and Design shows Estonian contemporary designs.
 It displays up to 15.000 pieces of work made of textile art, ceramics, porcelain, leather, glass, jewellery, metalwork, furniture, and product design.
-To experience more relaxed, culture-oriented exhibits, one may turn to Museum of Estonian Drinking Culture.
+More relaxed, culture-oriented exhibits are found at the Museum of Estonian Drinking Culture.
 This museum showcases the historic Luscher & Matiesen Distillery as well as the history of Estonian alcohol production.

 Lauluväljak

-The Estonian Song Festival (in Estonian: Laulupidu) is one of the largest choral events in the world, listed by the UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity.
+The Estonian Song Festival (in Estonian: Laulupidu) is a large choral event, listed by the UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity.
 It is held every five years in July on the Tallinn Song Festival Grounds (Lauluväljak) simultaneously with the Estonian Dance Festival.
 The joint choir has comprised more than 30,000 singers performing to an audience of 80,000.

-Estonians have one of the biggest collections of folk songs in the world, with written records of about 133,000 folk songs.
+Estonians have an extensive collection of folk songs, consisting of some 133,000 folk songs.
 From 1987, a cycle of mass demonstrations featuring spontaneous singing of national songs and hymns that were strictly forbidden during the years of the Soviet occupation to peacefully resist the oppression.
 In September 1988, a record 300,000 people, more than a quarter of all Estonians, gathered in Tallinn for a song festival.